Reed Bingham State Park

 The park received its name from Amos Reed Bingham who was a prominant local citizen instrumental in getting the park opened.

 The park, with its 375 acre lake, is an extremely popular attraction in that part of the state and on weekends and holidays it can become very busy.
-The lake has a fine swimming beach with an excellent pavilion which is an ideal meeting place for outings and family reunions.

 A Picnic Shelter Beside The Lake At Reed Bingham S.P.